Stop, drop, and make these keto cookie bars!

-- Use different kinds of chocolate.
-Try sugar free chocolate chips, low carb dark chocolate, or even sugar free white chocolate.
+- Use different kinds of keto chocolate.
+Try sugar free chocolate chips, low carb dark chocolate, or even keto white chocolate.

-- Make an almond flour sugar cookies bar by skipping the chocolate chunks.
-Then cover it in low carb cream cheese frosting — these are perfect for the holidays!
+- Make keto sugar cookies bar by skipping the chocolate chunks.
+Then cover it in keto cream cheese frosting — these are perfect for the holidays!